Tanchjim Space Pro

 Dual DAC and Dual Amplifier Architecture

-The Space Pro’s core is a fully balanced four-channel architecture pairing two CS43198 DAC chips with two ES8262 amplifier chips — one pair per channel.
-This isn’t a dual-DAC-sharing-a-single-amp arrangement; left and right channels are independently decoded and independently amplified throughout the signal chain, which is what the 618mW balanced output figure reflects.
+The Space Pro’s core is a fully balanced four-channel architecture pairing two CS43198 DAC chips with two SGM8262 amplifier op-amps — one pair per channel.
+This isn’t a dual-DAC-sharing-a-single-amp arrangement; left and right channels are independently decoded and independently amplified throughout the signal chain, which is what the 618mW balanced output figure (into 26Ω) reflects.
 The maximum output of 4Vrms from the balanced output and 2Vrms from single-ended, combined with dual gain modes (high and low), makes it practical with everything from sensitive IEMs to power-hungry planars.
 Supported formats reach PCM 768kHz and native DSD256.

 Class AB and Class H Amplification Modes